Tom Budge: Screen

-In 2008, Budge was tipped to play AC/DC guitarist Angus Young in a movie about the former AC/DC lead singer Bon Scott.
-From 2008 to 2009, Budge appeared in several episodes of the television drama East of Everything.
-He also made an appearance in the World War 2 HBO miniseries The Pacific, which aired in 2010.
-In 2015, Budge portrayed Cliff Sutton in the World War I miniseries Gallipoli.
+In 2008, Budge joined the cast of Ten Empty, including Jack Thompson and Brendan Cowell, playing the role of Brett.
+That same year, he was tipped to play AC/DC guitarist Angus Young in a movie about the former AC/DC lead singer Bon Scott.
+From 2008 to 2009, Budge appeared in several episodes of the television drama East of Everything, before landing a role in 2009 musical comedy drama Bran Nue Dae with Geoffrey Rush and Jessica Mauboy.
+He then played PFC Ronnie Gibson in Steven Spielberg-produced HBO World War 2 miniseries The Pacific, which aired in 2010.